i-like-retro/windows-nt-4/README.md

 Important Updates
 =================

-The first thing you would like to do after you install fresh Windows NT 4.0 is to install latest system and security updates.
+The first thing you would like to do after you install fresh Windows NT 4 is to install latest system and security updates.

+**I**.
 The first thing to consider is of course the latest Service Pack 6A for the system: [SP6AI386.EXE](CD/SOFTWARE/UPDATES/SP6AI386.EXE).
 Don't forget to restart after installing the Service Pack. **On Windows NT 4 it is very important to restart each time an update is installed (there are exceptions though, see below), because otherwise you may end up with a newer DLL being overriden by an older update.**

+**II**.
 After you install latest Service Pack, good idea will be to install Post-SP6A Service Rollup release.
 This is the collection of patches, prepared by Microsoft after SP6 came out.
 This was intended to be SP7, but it never seen the light of the day.
 For more information you can check out the corresponding